 This exam tests knowledge common to all components of the building envelope (roofing, waterproofing and exterior walls).
 This was designed to produce a more efficient testing process, eliminating common information being tested for each consultant designation.
-Currently, to earn the RRC designation, a candidate must pass the general exam as well as the RRC Exam.
-In the future, this will pertain to the Registered Waterproofing Consultant and Registered Exterior Wall Consultant (REWC) designation(s) are exempt from taking the GCK exam.
+To earn the RRC designation, a candidate must pass the general exam as well as the RRC exam.
+However, applicants who currently hold the Registered Waterproofing Consultant (RWC) and/or Registered Exterior Wall Consultant (REWC) designation(s) are exempt from taking the GCK exam.

 If only one of the two exams is passed (the general or the technical), the candidate will be required to retake only the exam he or she failed.
 The exam that has been passed will be valid until the candidate passes the other exam and the first consultant designation is earned.
-Candidates who do not initially pass an exam will have the option to retry every six months with a valid application.
+Candidates who do not pass an exam will have the option to retry every six months with a valid application.

 The exam is computer-based and offered at over 1,000 conveniently located testing locations.
-Visit Castle Worldwide to locate a testing center near you.
-The exam is 4 hours in length and consists of 90 multiple-choice questions which test knowledge in the following general consulting areas: ethics, general skills, communications and reports, codes and standards, design process, procurement process, agreements, and construction administration.
+Visit Castle Worldwide for testing center locations.
+The exam is 4 hours long and consists of 90 multiple-choice questions which test knowledge in the following general consulting areas: ethics, general skills, communications and reports, codes and standards, design processes, procurement processes, agreements, and construction administration.